-Based on this lesson's writing instruction, what items should the class add to the Informative Writing Checklist?
+Based on this lesson's writing instruction, what items should the class add to the Narrative Writing Checklist?
 In which categories do these items belong and why?

 - Student responses will vary but should include points that address the following: - Correctly incorporate semicolons and colons to make my writing clearer?
-This item belongs in the Control of Conventions category, because it is about proper use of punctuation. - Include sentences of varied length that contribute to the cohesion and clarity of my informative writing?
-This item belongs in the Coherence, Organization, and Style category, because varying sentence length affects both the coherence and style of informative writing.
+This item belongs in the Control of Conventions category, because it is about proper use of punctuation.

+Include sentences of varied length that contribute to the flow and effectiveness of my narrative?
+This item belongs in the Coherence, Organization, and Style category, because varying sentence length affects both the coherence and style of narratives.

 Lead a brief whole-class discussion of student responses.
-Guide students to a consensus on what items the class will add to the Informative Writing Checklist and in which category each item belongs.
-Instruct students to add the new items in the appropriate categories to their copies of the Informative Writing Checklist.
+Guide students to a consensus on what items the class will add to the Narrative Writing Checklist and in which category each item belongs.
+Instruct students to add the new items in the appropriate categories to their copies of the Narrative Writing Checklist.

-- Students add new items in the appropriate categories to their copies of the Informative Writing Checklist. - 1 Consider adding the new items in the appropriate categories to the displayed copy of the Informative Writing Checklist.
+- Students add new items in the appropriate categories to their copies of the Narrative Writing Checklist. - 1 Consider adding the new items in the appropriate categories to the displayed copy of the Narrative Writing Checklist.